In the United States, laws and regulations vary from one jurisdiction to the next, and insurance law is no exception.

 Is Texas a No-Fault State?

 No. Texas is an at fault state.
-Texas is one of the 38 at-fault states, where the party that is found to be at fault for the accident will be responsible for compensating the injured party for the amount he or she is responsible for.
+Texas is one of the 38 at-fault states, meaning that the party that is found to be at fault for the accident will be responsible for compensating the injured party for the amount he or she is responsible for.
 While the name “fault state” might sound ominous, the application of this system has little to do with an actual court case.
 In reality, a state’s status as a “fault state” has greater impact on the responsibilities of insurance companies.

 Payment is generally made through insurance agencies, with each state mandating a minimum coverage amount through a financial responsibility law.
 Damages that are covered by the at-fault driver’s insurance in a fault state include personal damages such as medical bills or lost wages, as well as property damages such as auto repairs.